sds-smith/rsm-hcd-coding-challenge/README.md

  * `/by-dist?[CLIENT GEOLOCATION DATA]` returns a list of breweries closest to the user's current location.
 A request is sent to the OpenBreweryDB API.

 ## Deployment and Hosting
- The app is distributed on AWS Cloudfront from an AWS ec2 instance, where it runs in a Docker container.
+ The app is distributed on AWS Cloudfront from two AWS EC2 instances, each running it in a Docker container.